beanpole135/profile-website/hugo-site/content/_index.md

 ### Basic History
  - (2006) Took my first computer programming class at university (C++ class - required for physics major).
  - (2007) Learned more practical programming skill at the Air Force Institute of Technology (student internship)
- - (2008) Started graduate work at Ohio UniversityDid extensive numerical modeling work for the next 2-3 years in Fortran while at graduate school (trying to model the collapse of a neutron start into a supernova).
+ - (2008) Started graduate work at Ohio UniversityDid extensive numerical modeling work for the next 2-3 years in Fortran while at graduate school (trying to model the collapse of a neutron star into a type-II supernova).
  - (2009) Started working part-time with FreeBSD via the PC-BSD project (testing/fixing application packages called PBI's).
  - (2011) Obtained Master of Science degree in Nuclear Astrophysics from Ohio University
  - (2011) Got hired by [iXsystems](https://www.ixsystems.com) full-time as part of the PC-BSD project.